Berabjesus/Weather-App-with-weatherAPI.com/README.md

-# Appmosphere, Weather app with weather API
+# Appmosphere, weather app with weather API

 > This is a javascript project made to create a Weather app by fetching live weather updates and results from a provider through their API.
 This project also fetches suggestions for city or country.
-The page is dynamically rendered it using JavaScript DOM manipulation.
+The page is dynamically rendered bu using JavaScript DOM manipulation.
 Only JavaScript is used to generate the entire contents of the website.

 ## Features

 - Weather information of any valid city
-- Suggestions of city or country names as you type
+- Suggestions for city or country names as a user types
 - Snow effect background with SCSS

 ## Built With